AnjaBuckley/vocabimporter/README.md

    ```toml
    HUGGINGFACE_API_KEY = "your_huggingface_api_key"
    ```
-   - Note: Do NOT add OLLAMA_HOST for cloud deployment
+   - Note: Do NOT add OLLAMA_HOST for cloud deployment as it's not supported

 5. Deploy:
    - The app will automatically deploy